Documenting your #ProtestPP event

 Taking photos and video

 A picture is worth a thousand words—and a video worth a hundred thousand—but not if they’re an afterthought!
-Plan to get great photos and videos of your protest so you can share the story of this event most effectively.
+Plan to get great photos and videos of your event so you can share the story of this event most effectively.

-Take lots of photos of your protest.
+Take lots of photos of your vigil.
 Choose a cameraman who knows how to use his or her camera, including how to take a nicely composed picture, how to download images off the camera to a computer or tablet and how to upload them to Facebook, Picasa, Flickr or another photo sharing site.

 The cameraman’s only job should be taking pictures, and he or she should take lots of them.
 It takes dozens of shots just to get a few good ones, and nobody ever lamented taking too many pictures.

-Remind the cameraman to charge up the camera battery before the protest (and a spare, if possible) and to make sure the camera memory card is completely empty (a spare card is always a good idea, too).
+Remind the cameraman to charge up the camera battery before the event (and a spare, if possible) and to make sure the camera memory card is completely empty (a spare card is always a good idea, too).

 The videographer’s only job should be taking video footage, and he or she should be filming continuously.

-Remind the videographer to charge up the camera battery before the protest (and a spare, if possible) and to make sure the camera memory card is completely empty (a spare card is always a good idea, too).
+Remind the videographer to charge up the camera battery before the event (and a spare, if possible) and to make sure the camera memory card is completely empty (a spare card is always a good idea, too).

 Sharing the story

-After the protest, the national team will be in touch to find out out things went—including how many people attended your event and whether you got any media coverage.
+After the vigil, the national team will be in touch to find out out things went—including how many people attended your event and whether you got any media coverage.
 You can also share the story of your event even more widely through social media.

 If you’re not on Facebook, you can either join Facebook yourself, or hand this job off to someone on your team who’s already on Facebook.